-Full-time: Four years, Part-time: Usually six years
+Full-time: Four years (5 years with industrial placement), Part-time: Usually six years

 Campus, Full-time and Part-time